-Once you set off on a journey into the world of whisky it will only be a matter of time before you come across peat.
-Peat is the source of the distinct smokey character that is so associated with the whisky of Islay and fellow island drams like Talisker and Highland Park.
-Though, while it is not normally associated with regions like Speyside and the Lowlands, it seems like more and more distilleries are producing peated variations of their spirit nowadays.
+Outside of barley, yeast and water, peat can be one of the biggest factors in the flavour of a single malt.
+It is the source of the distinct smokey character so associated with the whisky of Islay and while it is not normally linked with regions like Speyside and the Lowlands, more and more of today’s distillers are producing peated variations of their whisky.

-Peat is essentially decomposed plant-life that has built up over centuries in waterlogged conditions.
-If dug up (cut) and dried, it provides an excellent fuel source which proved invaluable in rural communities like the Highlands and Islands of Scotland.
-It comes into play in the production of whisky when damp barley must be dried in a kiln.
-The smoke from the peat fire is absorbed by the barley as it dries, giving flavour that lasts right through distillation.
-Probably all of Scotland’s distillers would have used this technique at one time but the arrival of the railway brought alternative fuel in the form of coal and largely put an end to the use of peat.
-Except of course, for distillers in places like Islay, for whom peat remains not only fuel for the kiln, but an essential ingredient.
+Peat is essentially decomposed plant-life which has built up over centuries in waterlogged conditions.
+If dug up and dried, it provides an excellent fuel source which has proved invaluable in rural communities like those in the Highlands and Islands of Scotland.
+It is used in the production of whisky to dry the barley after malting, and the pungent smoke it releases is absorbed into the grain, providing an aroma and flavour which lasts right throughout the distillation process.
+It is likely that all of Scotland’s distillers would once have dried their barley in this way but the arrival of alternative fuels like coal cut back on the use of peat.
+Except of course in distilleries like those on Islay, where the peat reek has become an essential component in the nature of the whisky.

-On the nose there’s… (wait for it)… Peat!
-Lots of it.
-Big, earthy Peat with Tar, Iodine and Creosote, burning Straw and Chargrilled meat.
-There’s a touch of the Coast also with Seaweed and Salty Air and some Vanilla and Cream notes as well.
-It’s really lovely stuff.
-On the palate there’s a burst of Smoke, Black Pepper and Salt.
+Taste: A dramatic burst of Smoke, Black Pepper and Salt.
 There’s Creamy Vanilla and a touch of Lemon & Lime.
 Wave after wave Earthy, Grassy peat smoke with Smokey Bacon and Barbecue Sauce.
 I taste a lot of peaty whisky but I can’t think of one where the peat does more.
-It seems to evolve constantly and continues to smoulder long after it’s gone down the hatch.
+It seems to evolve constantly and continues to smoulder long after the dram has gone down the hatch.

-Value: 7 / 10.
-It’s a tough one this because Octomore certainly isn’t cheap coming in at around £95 a bottle but it seems ridiculous to say it isn’t good value for money when I’m enjoying it this much.
+Value: This is a tough one to judge because Octomore certainly isn’t cheap, coming in at around £95 a bottle but it seems strange to say it isn’t good value for money when I’m enjoying it as much as I am.